OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 Running
 ================================================================================

+.. author's note: Location now focusing on Spearfish as there wasn't enough disc space for the full NC dataset.

-To run GRASS on the Live DVD, click on the GRASS link on the desktop.
+To run GRASS on the Live DVD, click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
-From the "Welcome to GRASS" window select either the Spearfish or simplified North Carolina (nc_basic_spm) dataset for the location, and "user1" for the mapset, then click on [Start Grass].
-The values given in this tutorial were written for the Spearfish dataset, some slight adjustments may be needed for the NC dataset.
+From the "Welcome to GRASS" window select the Spearfish dataset for the location, and "user1" for the mapset, then click on [*Start Grass*].

 .. image:: ../../images/screenshots/800x600/grass-startup.png
-  :scale: 40 %
+  :scale: 60 %
   :alt: screenshot
   :align: right

-This will launch GRASS with our `brand new GUI written in wxPython <../../grass/wxGUI.html>`_.
+This will launch GRASS into the `updated GUI written in wxPython <../../grass/wxGUI.html>`_.

-.. tip::  If you are on a netbook with a very small display (800x600 resolution) the startup screen might get a little scrunched and the [Start GRASS] button hidden behind the location and mapset lists.
+.. tip::  If you are on a netbook with a very small display (800x600 resolution) the startup screen might get a little scrunched and the [*Start GRASS*] button hidden behind the location and mapset lists.
 If this happens to you the solution is to drag the corner of the window to make it a little bigger.
 You might have to move the window up past the top of the screen a bit to get the room (hold down the Alt key and left-click drag the window to move it).

+A simplified version of the rich North Carolina (nc_basic_spm) sample dataset has also been provided on the Disc, if you choose to use it you will have to make some slight adjustments as the map names given in this quick tutorial were written for the Spearfish dataset.
+Regardless of the dataset you choose it is recommended that you always use a `user` mapset for your everyday work instead of the special PERMANENT mapset.

 Displaying maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~